 Frequently asked questions about your hospital bill

 You can pay your hospital bill online using MyChart.
-To activate your account, following these steps:
+You can access MyChart by following these steps:

 - Visit mychart.rush.edu